 Sleep deprivation in seniors can affect:

 - Immune system: Sleep deprivation can affect your immune system.
-It shows that people who don’t get enough or quality sleep are more likely to fall ill after being exposed to a virus, such as the common cold virus.
-Sleep deprivation can also affect how fast you recover if you become ill.
+People who don’t get enough quality sleep are more likely to fall ill after being exposed to a virus, such as the common cold virus.
+Sleep deprivation can also affect how fast you recover if you become sick.

 Sleep Deprivation and Senior’s Mental Health

-Sleep deprivation can affect the central nervous system.
-Information travels mainly through your central nervous system.
-Therefore, it is essential to sleep for it to function correctly.
+Sleep deprivation can affect the central nervous system, and information travels mainly through your central nervous system.
 Mental and emotional health is also negatively affected by sleep deprivation.
-Along with:

-- Decision making: Sleep deprivation can affect the process of making decisions and the creative process.
+Decision making: Sleep deprivation can affect the process of making decisions.

-- Anxiety: Sleep problems are frequently related to anxiety.
+Anxiety: Sleep problems are frequently related to stress.
 Sleeping through the night becomes problematic when there is excessive worry and fear.

 What Is the Difference Between Sleep Deprivation and Insomnia?